ckt1031/nodejs-config/apps/prettier-config/README.md

 This package is compatible with the following Prettier and Node.js versions:

-- Prettier: 2.0 or later (recommended: 2.4, before major version 3)
+- Prettier: 2.0 or later (recommended: latest v2, before major version 3)
 - Node.js: Any version that supports Prettier

 **Updating to the latest version of this package is recommended for the best compatibility.**